SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-happens-at-a-sprint-planning-meeting/rule.md

 ![](PBI.png)
  **Figure: A sample PBI based on the Microsoft Scrum process template for Azure DevOps **
 Once enough stories are sized, the Product Owner is given the opportunity to re-prioritise now knowing the relative sizes.
 If more PBIs need then be sized then they are.
-The Scrum Master keeps everything going and facilitates negotiation between The Team and The Product Owner until final priority is confirmed and The team commit to a number of stories and the meeting concludes.<br>      This meeting should be timeboxed to an hour for every week in the Sprint.
-However, the Scrum Master must be sensitive to the meeting producing a workable result.<br>      <br>
+The Scrum Master keeps everything going and facilitates negotiation between The Team and The Product Owner until final priority is confirmed and The team commit to a number of stories and the meeting concludes.
+      This meeting should be timeboxed to an hour for every week in the Sprint.
+However, the Scrum Master must be sensitive to the meeting producing a workable result.

 ### How will the work needed to deliver the Increment be achieved?